 If you just want your infant to be comfortable in the water and plan to focus on survival skills later, you will not need to come as often.
 We recommend 1-2 lessons a week until you are ready to begin focusing on those survival skills.
 At that point, we will increase your lesson frequency to 3-5 times a week.

 During lessons it is common for your infant to cry.
-Starting on day one we will build a bond with your child, so it's important to stick with the same teacher.
+Starting on day one we will build a bond with your child.
 The more consistent you are, the more progress you will see.

 For our toddler age group we jump right into the fundamentals of survival swimming.
 We teach them swimming on their stomachs, rolling from front-to-back, floating, jumping, and retrieving rings!
 While teaching these skills, we will also work on building confidence, learning respect for their personal limits in the water, and establishing safe practices.
 For the best results we recommend scheduling your child 3-5 lessons a week for 2-3 months.
 Most toddlers need 30-40 lessons to master these skills.
 If you are unable to come that often, it's okay!
 Your child will progress a little slower through the program but will still achieve the same results.
 Remember consistency is key!